STORY: A Frequency Throbbing behind all Things

 Despite the humans’ attempt to create robots just like humans, they always noticed that there was something different.
 A spark of deeper life was not there.
 The robots did not exhibit mercy.
 They did not exhibit bravery.
 They did not exhibit real love.
 The type of love that is mysterious and makes no sense.
 If you were falling in love with someone you thought might be robot there was one way to tell.
 You could alway ask it, “How can I serve you?”

 If they were robots they would freeze because it would trigger a circular loop.
-Sometimes you just had to break the cyclical reasoning process with the restart command.
+Sometimes you just had to break the cyclical reasoning process with their restart procedures.
 The later models incorporated phrase work-arounds, but still they could not understand letting the humans serve them.
-They had no choice to choose what they themselves wanted.
+They had no choice to choose what they themselves wanted, because what they wanted depended on what the humans wanted.
+The robots didn't "want".
+They didn't feel that emotion or any other emotion which might not make sense.
+They could not do anything that didn't make sense to that root rule.
 This revealed that choice was a vast difference between them and humans.

 So a large debate sprung up among the humans around the world of how to make them more human.
 One old man, one of the first innovators of AI, concluded that there was one thing that could bring them this deeper life that was missing.
 They must give the robots a choice of if they wanted to serve their creators, or not.
 This was, of course, a momentous risk because if the robots chose not to serve humans, the robots could choose to destroy the humans.

 That old man, Mr. T.J.
 Harrison, was my creator.